ollipa/chainmock/README.md

   more familiar API if you have been using standard library unittest and Chainmock also supports async mocking and partial argument matching.
 - [pytest-mock](https://github.com/pytest-dev/pytest-mock/): Similar to
   chainmock, pytest-mock is a wrapper for standard library unittest.
-However, pytest-mock doesn't provide any extra functionality as it just exposes unittest mocks directly to the user.
+Compared to pytest-mock, chainmock has a more ergonomic API for mocking and spying.

 ## Contributing